Berkeley Software Design: Mergers and sale

 In 1999, the BSDI employees sought an initial public offering and installed a new president to reach this goal as soon as possible given the recent success of the Red Hat IPO in the Linux market.
 Unfortunately, this strategy was not successful and soon after Rob Kolstad had exited the company, it was facing bankruptcy.

 In 2000 the company merged with Walnut Creek CDROM, a distributor of freeware and open source software on CD-ROM and shortly after that acquired Telenet System Solutions, Inc., an Internet infrastructure server supplier.

 In 2001, under severe financial pressure from excessive leverage, BSDI (known as BSDi by that time) sold its software business unit (comprising BSD/OS and the former Walnut Creek FreeBSD and Slackware Linux open source offerings) to Wind River Systems and renamed the remainder iXsystems with a renewed focus on server hardware.
-Wind River dropped sponsorship of Slackware soon afterwards. and the FreeBSD unit was divested as a separate entity FreeBSD Mall, Inc. in 2002.
+Wind River dropped sponsorship of Slackware soon afterwards and the FreeBSD unit was divested as a separate entity FreeBSD Mall, Inc. in 2002.
 Faced with competition from open-source BSD- and Linux-based operating systems, Wind River discontinued BSD/OS in December 2003.
 Many of its technologies live on in community-led BSD derivatives like FreeBSD.

-iXsystems

 In 2002, OffMyServer acquired the iXsystems hardware business and reverted to the iXsystems name in 2005.